-Before deciding if you should replace your pool pump motor or the whole pump, check out our advice below on this essential piece of pool equipment.
-We share information about evaluating the health of your pool pump along with the cost differences between replacing the motor or the entire pump.
+In this article, I’ll help you determine whether to replace your pool pump motor or the whole pump.
+I will also help you evaluate your pool pump’s health and the cost differences between replacing the motor or the entire pump.
 If you’re having other pump issues, make sure to give my guide on common pool pump problems a read as well.
 Let’s get into it.

 How to Check Your Pool Pump Health